bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-27-newsletter.md

   specified, but if support for [silent payments][topic silent payments] is added to Bitcoin Core, the output script will need to be derived based on data from the inputs selected for the transaction.
-This update makes that much simpler.
+This update makes that much simpler. {% assign timestamp="44:18" %}

 - [Core Lightning #6311][] removes the `--developer` build option that produced binaries with additional options over the standard CLN